 - Actions and potential actions by creditors against a particular heir.

 Beneficiaries named on insurance policies, retirement plans, and investment accounts should complement priorities established in your estate plan.
-Having minor children or financially irresponsible young-adults, are strong reasons to consider creating trusts that address their particular circumstance, to avoid unrestricted inheritance.
+Having minor children or financially irresponsible young adults are strong reasons to consider creating trusts that address their particular circumstances to avoid unrestricted inheritance.
 If you have a loved one with long-term healthcare needs, appropriate provisions should also be made.
 Those granted powers of attorney, representation, executorship, agency, trusteeship, conservatorship, and guardianship are crucial to fulfilling the intents of the estate plan.
 We’ll help you make thoughtful and decisive selections that will ease the challenges of facing tough choices.
-While alive, a proper estate plan can help avoid probate, in case you become incapacitated.
+While alive, a proper estate plan can help avoid probate in case you become incapacitated.
 Upon your death, a proper estate plan can allow you to properly direct your assets to your family members and protect them from predators and creditors.